google/xls/docs_src/codegen_options.md

     result in more resource/area.
 Setting this value to `false` may reduce the resource/area utilization, but may also result in mismatches between IR-level evaluation and Verilog simulation.

+-   `--mutual_exclusion_z3_rlimit` controls how hard the mutual exclusion pass will work to attempt to prove that sends and receives are mutually exclusive.
+Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.